 Lavender, Lacy Frills

-The first white lavender from seed and the most cold tolerant.
+The first white lavender from seed.

 Sun The amount of sunlight this product needs daily in order to perform well in the garden.
 Full sun means 6 hours of direct sun per day; partial sun means 2-4 hours of direct sun per day; shade means little or no direct sun.